kevinlondon/kevinlondon.github.io/_posts/2015-10-16-answers-to-django-security-questions.md

 confident that you could secure a Django application from attackers?

-Levi Gross, in [Django Security Interview Questions](http://www.levigross.com/2014/02/07/django-security-interview-questions/), has a list of security questions to help us feel more confident in our ability to secure our applications.
+Levi Gross, in [Django Security Interview Questions](http://www.levigross.com/2014/02/07/django-security-interview-questions/), has a list of security questions to explore.
 He opens with this:

 > I feel that every Django developer should know the answer to the questions below.
 > If you don’t, look it up.